melaniehuang/creative-coding-studio/course-material/week-06.md

 If this looks overwhelming, don’t worry.
 It’s quite straight forward once we talk in human words.

-init =  “Computer, start the variable’s value here,...” test =  “...keep running the statements until this is false” Update =  “...and each time, update the value.”
+- init =  “Computer, start the variable’s value here,...”
+- test =  “...keep running the statements until this is false”
+- update =  “...and each time, update the value.”

 Therefore, let’s step through what we know:
 1. Our canvas is 900px wide